Cosmological Backgrounds of Gravitational Waves: Bounds and detectors

 The total output of a detector is given by the GW signal plus the noise, $S(t)= h(t)+n(t)$.
 In the same way as done for the signal $h(t)$, one can define the noise spectral density $S_n(f)$ from the averaged squared noise:

 The level of noise in the detector is given by the strain sensitivity $h_f=\sqrt{S_n(f)}$.
-Since the statistical properties of a SGWB are the same as those of the stochastic noise, in a single detector the SGWB manifests itself as an extra source of noise.
-It is however impossible to isolate the detector from the signal, in order to measure the actual detector noise, subtract it, and thereby distinguish the two components.
+In a single detector the SGWB manifests itself simply as an extra source of noise.
+This makes impossible to isolate the detector from the signal, in order to measure the actual detector noise, subtract it, and thereby distinguish the two components.
 Therefore, when a single detector is operating, a stochastic background can be measured if it overcomes the detector noise level (this is what happened e.g.~with the measurement of the CMB black-body spectrum) or it is of comparable amplitude.
 Methods to distinguish the signal from the noise are, for example, a substantial difference between their spectral shapes, or the distinctive time modulation of an anisotropic signal due to the detector motion (as expected, for instance, in the case of the SGWB from galactic binaries visible by the space-based interferometer LISA \cite{Audley:2017drz}).
 Furthermore, a good knowledge of the noise can be achieved using null channels: particular combinations of the interferometer outputs to which the contribution of the signal is strongly suppressed \cite{Romano:2016dpx}.
 Null channels allow to measure the noise spectral density directly from the detector output; the knowledge of the noise is then used to assess the presence of a SGWB in the standard interferometric channels.
-However, the interferometer structure must be such as to allow the construction of a null channel: in the case of the triangular LISA configuration, for example, the null channel is the symmetrised Sagnac combination \cite{Hogan:2001jn,Tinto:2001ii}.
+However, the interferometer structure must be such as to allow the construction of a null channel: in the case of the triangular LISA configuration, for example, the null channel is the so called {\it symmetrised Sagnac} combination~\cite{Hogan:2001jn,Tinto:2001ii}.
 Once the noise has been evaluated, the technique to dig out a signal buried in it is optimal Wiener filtering, often using a parametrized model for the signal.
 This has been demonstrated e.g.~in the third Mock LISA Data Challenge \cite{Babak:2009cj}: a relatively loud isotropic stochastic background, with amplitude slightly below the LISA instrument noise (c.f.
 Fig.~\ref{fig:detectors}), had been buried in the simulated detector output, and the teams participating in the data analysis challenge were able to recover the presence of this signal and its spectral characteristics.

 The minimal condition to observe the SGWB with a single interferometer can be defined then as $S_h(f)>S_n(f)/F$.
 In terms of the GW energy density parameter $\Omega_{\rm GW} =(4\pi^2/3H_0^2)\,f^3\,S_h(f)$ (c.f.
 Eq.~(\ref{OmandSh})), this condition can be translated into a minimum value for detection assuming a signal to noise ratio of one, at a frequency $f$, and given the interferometer strain sensitivity $h_f(f)$ \cite{MaggioreBook}: